-Join Garrick Chow for an in-depth discussion in this video Creating playlists, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Creating playlists, part of Learning iTunes 12.

 - Up to this point we've been working with…our iTunes content by selecting our music library…and then playing music from there.…As we've seen we can do the same with movies,…and audio books, and TV shows, and so on.…This is all fine, if you only ever want to listen to…albums in their entirety in their original order,…but most people at some point or another…want to create their own mix of tumes to play…in an order they themselves come up with.…In iTunes you do this by creating a Playlist.…A playlist is basically for collecting…specific songs together…and playing them in a customized order.…We're gonna get into different and more advanced…types of playlists shortly,…but in this movie I wanna talk about the basic playlist,…which is again nothing more than a collection of songs…that you arrange in your own order.…

 You can have as many playlists as you like,…and call them whatever you want.…For example, you might create a playlist…of workout songs, or a playlist of songs…to play while you do housework,…or a playlist of tunes for a road trip,…

 - Differences between the Mac and Windows versions of iTunes